rseah145/smw-term2/lesson_7/Practical.md

 ![image](../images/Pasted%20image%2020230819212358.png)

 16. Proceed to "bind" the newly created SSL cert to the server1 website.
 On Server1 open the IIS management console (IIS Manager)
+Expand the Server1 node and select the Default Web Site at the left pane.
+Click on the "Bindings" action at the right pane
 ![image](../images/Pasted%20image 20230819212544.png)

 17.